 Destruction of insulin-producing cells in the pancreas leads to type 1 diabetes.
 Antibodies that bind to the autoantigens glutamic acid decarboxylase, IA-2, and insulin have been identified.
 Studies show that the presence of two or more of these autoantibodies makes development of type 1 diabetes more likely than does presence of a single autoantibody.
 (Source, Source)

-Celiac disease is associated with antibodies to gliadin, a component of gluten, and to connective tissue in the GI tract.
+Celiac disease is associated with antibodies to gliadin, a component of gluten, which is found in wheat, barley, rye, and triticale (a cross between wheat and rye).
 Currently, avoiding gluten in the diet is the treatment of choice for celiac disease.
-(Source)
+To test for gliadin antibodies, though, the patient must ingest gluten so that antibodies are activated and available for testing.
+(Source, Source)

 Adrenalitis-Associated Antibodies

-Adrenalitis is an autoimmune disease that affects the adrenal glands, which are located on top of the kidneys and produce hormones that are critical to life.
+Adrenalitis is an autoimmune disease that affects the adrenal glands, which are located on top of the kidneys and produce hormones, including cortisol, that are critical to life.
 Destruction of the adrenal glands leads to a condition of adrenal insufficiency known as Addison’s disease.
 The development of adrenal failure is more likely when the antibodies are present in childhood.
-(Source)
+(Source, Source)

 What’s the Treatment for Autoantibodies?